dafny-lang/libraries/docs/BoundedInts.md

 An important implementation point about these type definitions is Dafny can determine which native type in the target compiled program best matches the Dafny type.
 For example, the Dafny type `int16` is a signed integer that fits in 16 bits.
 If a program using this type is compiled to, say Java, then variables of this Dafny type will be compiled to Java `short` variables.
-In not every case is there a natural match.
+In some cases there is no natural match.
 For example Java does not have an unsigned 16-bit type while C# and C++ do.

 This module defines:
 - unsigned types of 8, 16, 32, 64, 128 bit widths (e.g. `uint32`)
 - signed types of 8, 16, 32, 64, 128 bit widths (e.g. `int16`)
 - unsigned types that are subsets of the corresponding signed type (e.g. `nat8` has values from 0 through 127)

-The `natN` series of types take some care.
+The `natN` series of types require some care.
 A `nat8` for example has non-negative values up through 127, that is, just 7-bits worth of values.
 But it can be directly converted to an `int8` and can be represented by a native signed 8-bit integer type.
 - if you need a general unsigned 8-bit type, with values running up to 256, use `uint8`